Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Connecting an optical cable from a TV to a home theater system is relatively simple.
 The basic steps are:

-1. Remove any protective caps from the optical cable, TV optical output and home theater system optical input.
+1. Remove protective caps from the optical cable, TV optical output and home theater system optical input.

 For more detailed information on this, go to how to connect an optical audio cable to your TV and soundbar.